-Income includes all of the money a business earns from its normal business activities and other cash-generating activities such as earnings on investments or proceeds from the sale of assets.
+Income includes all of the money a business earns from its normal business activities and other cash-generating activities such as earnings on investments or proceeds from the sale of property and other assets.
 Income also includes claims on cash, such as customer sales made on credit.

-Under the accrual method of accounting, a business recognizes revenue both when it earns it and when it receives it.
+Under the accrual method of accounting, a business recognizes revenue when as soon as a transaction takes place.
 What this means is that even if the business has not received payment for goods sold or services rendered, it still recognizes the revenue it earned from those goods and services.

 Under the cash method of accounting, businesses do not recognize revenue until it actually receives payment for goods and services rendered.
 For a claim on cash such as a sale made on credit, the business does not recognize revenue from the sale until it receives payment from the customer.

 GAAP Revenue Recognition

-For example, a bank with a loan contract can realistically expect to receive payment from its customers, therefore, it can reasonably recognize the revenue from the loan.
-A business that sells a product with a promise to pay from the customer with no formal contract may not be able to reasonably expect payment for the product.
+For example, a bank with a loan contract can realistically expect to receive payment from its customers; therefore, it can reasonably recognize the revenue from the loan.
+On the other hand, a business that sells a product with a promise to pay from the customer with no formal contract may not be able to reasonably expect payment for the product.
 Therefore, the business cannot reasonably recognize revenue from the sale.

 Sue-Lynn Carty has over five years experience as both a freelance writer and editor, and her work has appeared on the websites Work.com and LoveToKnow.
 Carty holds a Bachelor of Arts degree in business administration, with an emphasis on financial management, from Davenport University.